-Table P-2: Potential positive effects
+Table B-2: Potential positive effects

-Effect Description Environmental Through environmental education there is a growing awareness of the value of the awareness environment and the opportunities for people to reduce their negative impact on the environment.
-Greater physical Through provision of recreational opportunities and through the use of recreation activity and and community centres the health and wellbeing of Tasman residents and visitors is wellbeing improved.
-Greater youth Management and support of the District's youth councils achieves a greater governance experience of local governance for youth. experience Individual and Through grants from rates and other community funding avenues individuals and community support groups have support to enable them to contribute to community wellbeing.
-Greater awareness Through online and general communication management the citizens of Tasman

-and engagement have the information required to play an informed role in Council decision-making.
+Effect Description Environmental awareness Through environmental education there is a growing awareness of the value of the environment and the opportunities for people to reduce their negative impact on the environment.
+Greater physical activity and wellbeing Through provision of recreational opportunities and through the use of recreation and community centres the health and wellbeing of Tasman residents and visitors is improved.
+Greater youth governance experience Management and support of the District's youth councils achieves a greater experience of local governance for youth.
+Individual and community support Through grants from rates and other community funding avenues individuals and groups have support to enable them to contribute to community wellbeing.
+Greater awareness and engagement with Council decision-making Through online and general communication management the citizens of Tasman have the information required to play an informed role in Council decision-making.

-with Council

-decision-making

-3 SIGNIFICANT ASSUMPTIONS, UNCERTAINTIES, AND RISK MANAGEMENT
+APPENDIX C. SIGNIFICANT ASSUMPTIONS, UNCERTAINTIES, AND RISK MANAGEMENT

-3.1 Assumptions and Uncertainties
+C.1 Assumptions and Uncertainties

 The Council has made a number of assumptions in preparing the AMP.
-Table 8-3 The following table lists the most significant assumptions and briefly outlines the impact of the assumption.
+The following table lists the most significant assumptions and briefly outlines the impact of the assumption.

-Table 1-1: Significant Assumptions
+Table C-1: Significant Assumptions

-Assumption Type Assumption Discussion Key assumptions and un certainties Security of funding The Council will continue to deliver current activities and programmes and to receive contestable funding for some of these activities from external organisations.
+Assumption Type Assumption Discussion Key assumptions and uncertainties Security of funding The Council will continue to deliver current activities and programmes and to receive contestable funding for some of these activities from external organisations.
 The Council also supports community groups to attain a higher level of self sufficiency and enhance their ability to seek funds from sources other than rates.
 Trends in community expectations There has been no indication by the Community for a change in the Council's role in the Community Relations services.
 Council is, however, continually reviewing how it delivers these services as new approaches and technology becomes available (e.g. greater use of online and social media for communicating with the public).
 Changes in legislation and policies There are no further significant changes to legislation or policy expected The risk of major change is moderate due to the changing nature of the government and politics.
 If major changes occur it is likely to have an impact on the required expenditure or levels of service.
 Council has not anticipated the possible effect of this on the Community Relations activity.
 Financial assumptions.
 That all expenditure has been stated in 1 July 2014 dollar values and no allowance has been made for inflation.
 The LTP will incorporate inflation factors on the budgets for these activities.
 Community data knowledge.
 That Council has sufficient knowledge of the demands and expectations of the communities it serves to allow Council to meet its levels of service.
 There is a low risk that changes in expectations will cause changes to the level of expenditure required.
 Funding sources.
 That the functions delivered by the Community Relations Section will be assisted by external funding sources.
 The Community Relations Section provides an opportunity for the Council and the organisations it advises to obtain third party support from external sources (including Government, Canterbury Community Trust, Get Moving).

-3.2 Why do we do Risk Management
+C.2 Why do we do Risk Management